prazavi/ziphack/readme.txt

-ready to use brute force hack for zip files.
+two ready to use brute force hacks for zip files.